SchedulesDirect/mfdb-json/README.md

 - Full support for United States, Canada, Great Britain.
 - See http://forums.schedulesdirect.org/viewtopic.php?f=8&t=2530 for the
   complete list of countries with data.
-- Self-hosted data so not dependent on Tribune's XML servers
+- Self-hosted data, so not dependent on Tribune's XML servers.

 #Installation